 Download my FREE cheat sheet: 16 Miracle Phrases to Help You Reconnect With Your Child

-How do you channel your inner ninja when temper tantrums strike?
+How do you channel your inner ninja when toddler tantrums strike?
 Share your tip in a comment below!